matthewjmiller/mattmiller/CV.md

 ## Local Presentations

-Plenary Opening Session, Ozarks Area Writing Symposium, College of the Ozarks, 10 March 2023.
+"Teaching Writing as the Art of Loading Brush," plenary opening session, Ozarks Area Writing Symposium, College of the Ozarks, 10 March 2023.

 "Remembering Gifts," *Remembering to Remember: A Symposium on Truth, Goodness, and Beauty,* College of the Ozarks, 2 February 2023.